 e) Intellectual Property – copyright, rights related to or affording protection similar to copyright, rights in databases, patents and rights in inventions, specifications, formulae, processes, semi-conductor topography rights, trade marks, rights in internet domain names and website addresses and other rights in trade, product or business names and logos, designs, know-how and trade secrets and all rights in derivative works created or developed by or on behalf of the owner or licensor of such rights; and all other rights having equivalent or similar effect to any of the foregoing in any country or jurisdiction.

-f) JSL – means Jisc Services Limited, Company Number 2881024, whose registered office is at One Castlepark, Tower Hill, Bristol, BS2 0JA.
+f) JSL – means Jisc Services Limited, Company Number 2881024, whose registered office is at 4 Portwall, Bristol, BS1 6NB.

 g) Order Form – a JSL order form completed and submitted by or on behalf of the Customer.
 The party submitting the Order Form must ensure that it shows any special price or payment details agreed with JSL.